chesslablab/chess-api/README.md

 If necessary, update the environment variables in your `.env` file.

 The Chess API goes hand in hand with [Chess Data](https://github.com/chesslablab/chess-data) which is a database, data science and machine learning repository.
 Thus, please [setup the Chess Data repo](https://github.com/chesslablab/chess-data#setup), create a database and seed it with sample data.
-You may want to configure a web server along with a MySQL server in order to get the Chess API up and running, or use Docker if you prefer.
-Described below are the steps to do this with Docker.
+You may want to configure a web server along with a MySQL server, or use Docker if you prefer.
+Described below are the steps to run the API with Docker.

 ---